|Best overall||Samsung Q60A||SEE IT||

 The TCL 40S435 is a no-frills option with plenty of features for less than $300.

 In 2022, smaller TVs feel a bit out of fashion.
 Manufacturers are prioritizing 50-, 55-, and 65-inch models over smaller sets, limiting options for those of us looking for the best 40-inch TVs.
 As nice as it would be to own an 85-inch big screen, we don’t all have the space—or the money—to invest in a panel the size of a mattress.
-That said, there are still plenty of good, small TVs out there.
-They have all the same features as the larger models and don’t demand such high prices.
-Whether you’re looking to outfit your office, or simply prefer to keep your entertainment center small, these are the 40-inch TV models we think you should look at today.
+That said, there are still plenty of big brands putting good small TVs out there, such as Samsung and LG.
+These sets have all the same features as the larger models and don’t demand such high prices.
+Whether you’re looking to outfit your office, or simply prefer to keep your entertainment center small, these are the best 40-inch TV models we think you should look at today.

 - Best overall: Samsung Q60A